Shane-Bath/Hangman/README.md

 # Hangman Game With Ascii art.

-A python hangman game with Ascii art.
+Python hangman game with Ascii art.
 This is a simple hangman game written in Python.
 The objective of the game is to guess a hidden word by suggesting letters.
 The player can only make a limited number of incorrect guesses before losing the game.

 ## Goal
 To create a game of hangman with the following futures.
-* Choice of catagories
+* Choice of categories
-* Level of Difficulties  - number of lives
+* Level of difficulties  - number of lives
-* Select a random word save on a Google Spreedsheet
+* Select a random word save on a Google Spreadsheet
 * Title page and end page made from Ascii art
 * Hangman Ascii character
 * Store guesses